• Skip to primary navigation

 • ¼ cup low sodium soy sauce, tamari

-• 2 tbsp brown sugar or maple syrup
+• 2 tablespoon brown sugar or maple syrup

 • 2-4 cloves garlic, minced